RoonMoonlight/RoonMoonlight/README.md

 - ⚡ Fun fact: I love various [Virtual YouTubers](https://virtualyoutuber.fandom.com/wiki/Virtual_YouTuber_Wiki) a lot!
 - 🇺🇸 I can currently speak English.
 I am currently learning 🇯🇵 Japanese, 🇰🇷 Korean and 🇪🇦 Spanish.

+### 'Do NOT fork'
+* Do NOT fork if you are not just going to improve or fix it.
+* Do NOT delete the fork for no reason.
+* Do NOT fork if you do not fully understand how does this thing works.

+I have noticed many of people does not follow these when forking as a seperate project, so I decided to make advices above.

 ### My Profile
 - [Carrd](https://roonmoonlight.carrd.co)